6c65726f79/Transmissionic/README.md

 ### Web UI

+You don't need to specify the server details as they will be automatically detected from the URL of the Web UI.

 The settings are stored on the client side, but you can overwrite the default settings by creating a file named `default.json` in the root folder of the Web UI.

-The file can contain the following key/value pairs :
+The file can contain the following key/value pairs:

 | Key             | Type          | Description                       |
 | --------------- | ------------- | --------------------------------- |